xelatihy/yocto-gl/readme.md

 so libraries can call all others, but have to do so explicitly.

 The use of templates in Yocto was the reason for many refactorings, going from no template to heavy template use.
-At this point, Yocto uses few templates for readability.
-In the future, we will increase the use of templates in code implementation, while keeping most APIs explicitly typed and nor generic.
+At this point, Yocto uses some templates for readability.
+In the future, we will increase the use of templates in math code, while keeping many APIs explicitly typed.

 We do not use exception for error repoting, but only to report "programmers" errors.
 For example, IO operations use boolean flags and error strings for